gravitational/careers/challenges/ai-ml/challenge-1.md

   Avoid writing too much code.
 We've seen candidates' code introducing caching and making many mistakes in the caching layer validation logic.
 Not having caching would have solved this problem.
-* Data races.
-We will scan the code with a race detector and do our best to find data races in the code.
-Avoid global state as much as possible; if using global state, write down a good description why it is necessary and protect it against data races.
-* Deadlocks.
-When using mutexes, channels or any other synchronization primitives, make sure the system won't deadlock.
-We've seen candidates' code holding a mutex and making a network call without timeouts in place.
-Be extra careful with networking and sync primitives.
 * Unstructured code.
 We've seen candidates leaving commented chunks of code, having one large file with all the code, not having code structure at all.
 * Not communicating.
 Some candidates have submitted all their code to the master branch without raising pull requests, which does not give us the ability to provide feedback on the various implementation phases.
 We are a distributed team, so structured, asynchronous communication is critical to us.
-* Implementing custom security algorithms/authentication schemes is always a bad idea unless you are a trained security researcher/engineer.
-It is definitely a bad idea for this task - try to stick to industry proven security methods as much as possible.

-## Questions

-It is OK to ask the interview team questions.
-Some folks stay away from asking questions to avoid appearing less experienced, so we provide examples of questions to ask and questions we expect candidates to figure out on their own.

-Here is a great question to ask:

-> Is it OK to pre-generate secret data and put the secrets in the repository for
-> a proof of concept?
-I will add a note that we will auto-generate secrets in
-> the future.

-It demonstrates that you thought about this problem domain, recognize the trade off and are saving you and the team time by not implementing it.

-This is the question we expect candidates to figure out on their own:

-> What version of Go should I use?
-What dependency manager should I use?

-Unless specified in the requirements, pick the solution that works best for you.

 # Timing